 The first few times I had eaten Crunch Berries, I either:

-- Or… never looked at my poop to notice that it was green
+- Or… never looked at my deuce to notice it was green.

-However, after my cousin suggested that I look out for it – I was on patrol.
-The day that I ate the cereal, I laid a nice healthy UPS brown snake… Anyways, the next day I woke up and also had to deuce.
-I went to deuce, and before I flushed it, I noticed that the security deposit (i.e. poop) was shamrock green.
+However, once my cousin suggested that I look out for the green deuce – I was on patrol.
+On the day that I ate Crunch Berries cereal, I laid a healthy UPS brown deuce… Anyways, the next day I woke up and had to deuce.
+I went to deuce, and I’ll be damned – the security deposit was an obvious Hulk green.

-I was like WTF… broke out laughing and called the cousin to report this incident.
-Thereafter, I informed my brother and parents about the green deuces.
+I was like WTF.
+Laughed some more, called the cousin to report the incident.
 To make a long story short – I finally experienced the incredible hulk deuce thanks to Crunch Berries… and no I’m not going to provide evidence (nasty AF mane).

 Fast-forward my life by 6-12 months and I’m out grocery shopping with my girlfriend who happens to like Crunch Berries cereal.
-After she grabbed a box of Oops All Berries, I informed her that she would sh#t a flubbery green… Her reaction was similar to my initial reaction while getting cereal with my cousin; she assumed that I was joking.
+She grabs a box of Oops All Berries, I informed her that she would sh*t green… Her reaction was similar to my initial reaction (while cereal shopping with my cousin); she laughed and assumed I was joking.

-Months would eventually pass and she mixed up her cereal lineup… No green stools with the Crunch Berries.
-She assumed that I was full of sh#t (joking) when I suggested Crunch Berries cause the greens.
-On a whim, she buys another box of Crunch Berries, eats a bowl, and jokingly asks me, “Am I going to poop green?”
+Months would eventually pass and she mixed up her cereal lineup… No more Crunch Berries for a while.
+Eventually she got around to buying another box of Crunch Berries.
+As she eats a bowl, she jokingly asks: “Am I going to sh*t green?”
+I responded with: “IDK.
+Maybe not.”

-I said something like, “Maybe not, IDK.”
-A couple days pass and… *drumroll*… she finally sh#ts green!!!
-I finally made her a believer in the phenomenon that is Crunch Berries-induced green poop.
-(Unfortunately, there are still plenty of skeptical non-believers out there).
+A couple days pass and… *drumroll*… she finally sh*ts green!!!
+Finally another believer in this (green) sh*t.
+(Unfortunately there are still plenty of green poop skeptics out there).

 Why Crunch Berries cereal might cause green poop

 There are a few reasons that Cappy Crizzy Unch a.k.a.
-Crunch Berries might transform your poop from a dull Starbucks coffee brown to a glowing superhuman neon-esque hue.
+Crunch Berries might transform your poop from a dull Starbucks coffee brown to a glowing hue of superhuman green.
 I suspect that the color change is attributable to the artificial coloring additives within the Crunch Berries cereal (common sense).